Analyzing your prompt, please hold on...

 An error occurred while retrieving the results.
 Please refresh the page and try again.

-Microsoft Excel Formulas may have different names in different locales or regions or languages.
-For example, SUM function is called SUMME in German.
-Aspose.Cells cannot work with non-English function names.
-In Microsoft Excel VBA, there is Range.FormulaLocal property that returns the name of the function as per its language or region.
-Aspose.Cells also provides Cell.FormulaLocal property for this purpose.
-However, this property will only work when you will implement GlobalizationSettings.GetLocalFunctionName(string standardName) method.
+Microsoft Excel formulas may have different names in different locales, regions, or languages.
+For example, the SUM function is called SUMME in German.
+Aspose.Cells cannot work with non‑English function names.
+In Microsoft Excel VBA, there is the Range.FormulaLocal property that returns the name of the function in its language or region.
+Aspose.Cells also provides the Cell.FormulaLocal property for this purpose.
+However, this property will only work when you implement the GlobalizationSettings.GetLocalFunctionName(string standardName) method.

-The following sample code explains how to implement GlobalizationSettings.GetLocalFunctionName(string standardName) method.
+The following sample code explains how to implement the GlobalizationSettings.GetLocalFunctionName(string standardName) method.
 The method returns the local name of the standard function.
 If the standard function name is SUM, it returns UserFormulaLocal_SUM.
-You can change the code as per your needs and return the correct local function names e.g. SUM is SUMME in German and TEXT is ТЕКСТ in Russian.
-Please also see the console output of the sample code given below for a reference.
+You can change the code as per your needs and return the correct local function names, e.g., SUM is SUMME in German and TEXT is ТЕКСТ in Russian.
+Please also see the console output of the sample code given below for reference.

 Formula Local: =UserFormulaLocal_SUM(A1:A2)